manibabu96/ICICI-Repo/README.md

 # ICICI-Repo
-This is used for banking repository
+This is repository is used for banking purpose